-2161.01 Computer Programming and 35 U.S.C.
-112, First Paragraph [R-5]
+2161.01 Computer Programming, Computer Implemented Inventions, and 35 U.S.C.
+112(a) or Pre-AIA 35 U.S.C.
+112, First Paragraph [R-08.2017]

 II.
 BEST MODE

 The purpose of the best mode requirement is to "restrain inventors from applying for patents while at the same time concealing from the public the preferred embodiments of their inventions which they have in fact conceived."
 In re Gay, 309 F.2d 769, 772, 135 USPQ 311, 315 (CCPA 1962).
 Only evidence of concealment, "whether accidental or intentional," is considered in judging the adequacy of the disclosure for compliance with the best mode requirement.
 Spectra-Physics, Inc. v.
-Coherent, Inc.,827 F.2d 1524, 1535, 3 USPQ 2d 1737, 1745 (Fed.
+Coherent, Inc.,827 F.2d 1524, 1535, 3 USPQ2d 1737, 1745 (Fed.
 Cir.
 1987).
-That evidence, in order to result in affirmance of a best mode rejection, must tend to show that the quality of an applicant’s best mode disclosure is so poor as to effectively result in concealment."
-In re Sherwood, 613 F.2d 809, 816-817, 204 USPQ 537, 544 (CCPA 1980).
-Also, see White Consol.
+"That evidence, in order to result in affirmance of a best mode rejection, must tend to show that the quality of an applicant’s best mode disclosure is so poor as to effectively result in concealment."
+In re Sherwood, 613 F.2d 809, 816-817, 204 USPQ 537, 544 (CCPA 1980)(emphasis omitted); White Consol.
 Indus. v.
 Vega Servo-Control Inc., 214 USPQ 796, 824 (S.D.
 Mich.
 1982), aff’d on related grounds, 713 F.2d 788, 218 USPQ 961 (Fed.
 Cir.
-1983).
-See also MPEP § 2165 - § 2165.04.
+1983); see also MPEP §§ 2165 - 2165.04.

-When basing a rejection on the failure of the applicant’s disclosure to meet the enablement provisions of the first paragraph of 35 U.S.C.
+When basing a rejection on the failure of the applicant’s disclosure to meet the enablement provisions of 35 U.S.C.
+112(a) or the first paragraph of pre-AIA 35 U.S.C.
 112, USPTO personnel must establish on the record a reasonable basis for questioning the adequacy of the disclosure to enable a person of ordinary skill in the art to make and use the claimed invention without resorting to undue experimentation.
 See In re Brown, 477 F.2d 946, 177 USPQ 691 (CCPA 1973); In re Ghiron, 442 F.2d 985, 169 USPQ 723 (CCPA 1971).
-Once USPTO personnel have advanced a reasonable basis for questioning the adequacy of the disclosure, it becomes incumbent on the applicant to rebut that challenge and factually demonstrate that his or her application disclosure is in fact sufficient.
-See In re Doyle, 482 F.2d 1385, 1392, 179 USPQ 227, 232 (CCPA 1973); In re Scarbrough, 500 F.2d 560, 566, 182 USPQ 298, 302 (CCPA 1974); In re Ghiron, supra.
-See also MPEP § 2106, paragraph V.B.2 and § 2164 - § 2164.08(c).
+Once USPTO personnel have advanced a reasonable basis for questioning the adequacy of the disclosure, it becomes incumbent on the applicant to rebut that challenge and factually demonstrate that the application disclosure is sufficient.
+See In re Doyle, 482 F.2d 1385, 1392, 179 USPQ 227, 232 (CCPA 1973); In re Scarbrough, 500 F.2d 560, 566, 182 USPQ 298, 302 (CCPA 1974); In re Ghiron, supra; see also MPEP §§ 2164 - 2164.08(c).